netlify/build/README.md

 Netlify Plugins extend the functionality of the netlify build process.

-Plugins are plain JavaScript objects that allow users to hook into the different lifecycle events happening during their site builds.
+Plugins are plain JavaScript objects with event handlers for the different events happening during builds.

-For example, hooking into the `onPreBuild` event to run something before your build command.
-Or the `onPostBuild` hook for running things after your site build has completed.
+For example, the `onPreBuild` event handler runs before your build command.
+Or the `onPostBuild` event handler runs after your site build has completed.

 Here is an example: